In This Article

 PK deficiency (erythrocyte pyruvate kinase deficiency) is an inherited genetic condition common in Abyssinian and Somali cat breeds.
 The deficiency also occurs in randomly bred domestic shorthair cats.

-The PK deficiency results from the genetic mutation of the PKLR (Pyruvate kinase, liver, and red blood cells) gene, which regulates the actions of the pyruvate kinase enzyme in the glycolytic pathway.
+The PK deficiency results from the genetic mutation of the PKLR (Pyruvate kinase, liver, and red blood cells) gene.
+This gene regulates the actions of the pyruvate kinase enzyme in the glycolytic pathway.
 When this enzyme undergoes mutation, it decreases the longevity of the red blood cells.

 Enzymes are important proteins in the animal body.
 Genes play a crucial role by giving out relevant information for the production of certain proteins and enzymes.
 When there's a mutation of a particular gene, the protein produced may not work properly or may even become absent.